galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 > ### {% icon hands_on %} Hands-on: Barcode Extraction
 >
-> 1. Switch back to the relevant History
+> 1. Switch back to the first History
 >   - Click the *View all histories* icon
 >   - Locate the history with our paired data set, barcodes, and annotation file
 >   - Click the *Switch to* button above the appropriate history.